Swarkestone Road, Chellaston, Derby, DE73 5UB 01332 702502

 Welcome to the Music Department

 The Music Department at Chellaston Academy has a reputation for high quality music making, concerts and for offering opportunities for hundreds of pupils on many instruments.
-Pupils have the opportunity to take part in a huge range of musical groups including junior choirs (Fusion), concert band, Ukelele club, Salsa Band plus lots more.
+Pupils have the opportunity to take part in a huge range of musical groups including junior choirs, concert band, Ukelele club, Samba Band plus lots more.
 There are 7 visiting staff who teach a variety of instruments from: Woodwind, Brass, Drums, Guitar and Singing.